Are we there yet?

 When will this happen?
 Well according to Isaiah, peace will break out when all the peoples of the world say ‘Come, let us go up to the mountain of the Lord…that he may teach us his ways’.
 In other words, Isaiah prophecies that the reign of God will begin when the peoples of the world finally accept that human ways of doing things don’t work.
 Peace will reign when the peoples of the world turn away from their sin, and ask God to teach them his ways.

 But, human beings are too stubborn.
 We don’t want to wait for God’s teachings about love, justice and mercy to bring about the change in society that we want.
 So we take up arms against those with whom we disagree, and we attempt to bring about justice and peace with the barrel of a gun.
-There was a pithy saying doing the rounds this week on Facebook – ‘Why do we kill people who kill other people to show that killing is wrong?’
+I wonder, why do we kill people who kill other people to show that killing is wrong?

 People often ask me how God could stand by and watch people killing, and torturing each other, or oppressing each other, or making their brother and sister live on less than a dollar a day.
 I tell them this: God is not standing by.
 Thousands of years ago he gave us a simple list of 10 rules by which to live – we call them the 10 Commandments.
 They included some pretty simple stuff – don’t murder, and don’t go lusting after things you can’t have.